wp-plugins/users-ultra/readme.txt

 == Changelog ==

+= 1.4.97(04-18-2015) =
+* New Feature - Show a custom text message when users complete the registration process.
+This option is in Settings - Registration Tab.
+* New Feature - Show a text/HTML content under success message when users complete the registration process.
+This option is in Settings - Registration Tab.

 = 1.4.96(04-17-2015) =
 * Improvements - Security issue on user's galleries, please udpate ASAP.

 = 1.4.95(04-15-2015) =
 * Improvements - Option to protect content based on user's role shortcode has been improved.
 Please update.